 During the holidays, you want to spare yourself the strictness of a typical healthy eating plan.
 You allow indulgences and missed workouts to pile up a bit more than you should.
 That extra five pounds you've gained?
 Eh, you chalk it up to bulking season.
-But come New Year's day—just one short week after the gluttony ebbs—you put your body through the ringer: two-a-day workouts, juice cleanses, pantry sweeps.
+But come spring—or after the holiday gluttony ebbs—you put your body through the ringer: two-a-day workouts, juice cleanses, pantry sweeps.
 It's too much.

 Sure, you probably get the scale to budge in your favor.
 But if your body could talk it would probably scream What are you doing to me!?
 Well, quite a lot, actually.
 And close to none of it's good—especially if yo-yo dieting is a yearly (if not monthly) trend for you.